| MARILYN MONROESHE WAS ON DRUGS AND ABOUT TO SPILL

 HER LOVERS: MEYER

-LANSKY, JOHN F. KENNEDY & ROBERT KENNEDY
+LANSKY, JOHN F. KENNEDY & ROBERT KENNEDYMARILYN MONROE MURDER CONSPIRACIES

 SHE WAS ON DRUGS AND ABOUT TO SPILL